-The impact on the Conservation Area of development on sites close to and prominently visible from within the boundary of the Conservation Area should be considered.
-The following map shows the outlying areas important to the setting and character of the Conservation area in terms of history, archaeology and local landmarks.
-The map sets out the immediate historic, archaeological and landscape context of the Conservation Area.
-The impact on the setting of the Conservation Area will be a consideration for proposals which would have a major impact on or introduce incongruous elements into the surrounding landscape.
+The impact on the Conservation Areas of development on sites close to and prominently visible from within the boundary of the Conservation Areas should be considered.
+The following map shows the outlying areas important to the setting and character of the Conservation Areas in terms of history, archaeology and local landmarks.
+The map sets out the immediate historic, archaeological and landscape context of the Conservation Areas.
+The impact on the setting of the Conservation Areas will be a consideration for proposals which would have a major impact on or introduce incongruous elements into the surrounding landscape.